junglesta/wherenodoctor/_posts/2016-01-01-17-teeth-gums-and-mouth.md

   - Eat protective foods rich in vitamins, especially eggs, meat, beans, dark green vegetables, and fruits like oranges, lemons, and tomatoes (see Chapter 11).
 Avoid sweet, sticky, and stringy foods that get stuck between the teeth.

-**Note:** Sometimes medicines for seizures (epilepsy), such as phenytoin (Dilantin), cause swelling and unhealthy growth of the gums (see p.
-389).
+**Note:** Sometimes medicines for seizures (epilepsy), such as phenytoin (Dilantin), cause swelling and unhealthy growth of the gums (see [page 389](#page-389)).
 If this happens, consult a health worker and consider using a different medicine.

 4. Do not bottle feed older babies.
 Continual sucking on a bottle bathes the baby’s teeth in sweet liquid and causes early decay.
 (It is best not to bottle feed at all.
-See p.
-271.)
+See [page 271](#page-271).)

 # [230](#page-230)